-Since April 2017, the way that the government funds apprenticeships has changed.
+Since April 2017, the way that the government funds apprenticeships changed.
 All employers operating in the UK with an annual pay bill of more than £3m are now charged a levy of 0.5%.
+We’ve collated everything you need to know about the levy, and how you can use it to hire finance and accountancy apprentices.

 An employer’s pay bill is based on total employee earnings, subject to Class 1 secondary National Insurance contributions (NICs).
 These include employee expenses and benefits.